What is AB540?

 Services, Immigration Rights and Education Network (SIREN)

-SIREN provides the local bay area community with information about policies and laws that directly affect low-income immigrants.
-They also help advocate for immigrant rights and provide various resources such as community education, citizenship application assistance, leadership development and policy advocacy.
+SIREN provides information about policies/laws that directly affect low-income immigrants, help advocate for immigrant rights and provide various resources such as citizenship application assistance, leadership development and policy advocacy.

 California Dream Network